 7 min. read. or listen in 7 min. on iTunes Podcasts at: https://podcasts.apple.com/us/podcast/google-smart-campaigns/id1454401929?i=1000444866039

 Small and local businesses have no idea about this.
-They only know they received a coupon from Google and an offer to get started with a campaign in 5 easy clicks!
+They only know they received a coupon from Google for ad campaigns and an offer to get started with a campaign in 5 easy clicks!

-Larger companies may have a VP Marketing or Digital Marketing Director.
+Larger companies may have a VP Marketing or Digital Marketing Director that works on their digital marketing mix.
 Even if that person has some training and experience with paid search, search engine optimization (not paid), social media, email marketing, broadcast and print; all are different distinct marketing channels.
 Very few companies have the sophistication to see the interaction between the channels on their Return on Investment / Cost Per Acquisition as a whole.
 Of course Google Analytics does this, but only if your set up properly from the start.

 Mistake: Google Smart Campaigns previously AdWords Express